-A nonchalant young American merchant, Howard R. Chesser (Charles Grodin), travels to London on one of his frequent trips to 11 Harrowhouse; the offices of the world’s largest clearing house for diamonds.
+A nonchalant young American diamond merchant, Howard R. Chesser (Charles Grodin), travels to London on one of his frequent trips to 11 Harrowhouse; the offices of the world’s largest clearinghouse for diamonds.

-Joining Howard is his wealthy girlfriend, the daring and vivacious Maren Shirell (Candice Bergen).
+Joining Howard is his girlfriend, the daring and vivacious Maren Shirell (Candice Bergen), a rich widow who drives extremely badly.

-Chesser has to deal with, and accept what’s offered, by Harrowhouse’s snobbish and pompous manager, Meecham (pictured at right).
+Chesser has to deal with, and accept what’s offered by, Harrowhouse’s snobbish, ruthless and pompous manager, Meecham (pictured at right).

-Chesser is subsequently called to the mansion of crooked tycoon, Clyde Massey, who wishes the American to purchase a £1m uncut diamond to be known as ‘The Massey’.
+Chesser is subsequently called to the mansion of crooked multi-millionaire, Clyde Massey (Trevor Howard), who wants the American to purchase a £1m uncut diamond to be known as ‘The Massey’.

-Meecham likes to control the diamond market, and Harrowhouse is part of a cartel dubbed ‘The System’, so it comes as no surprise when Chesser is robbed of his expensive diamond whilst travelling to Belgium to have it cut.
+Meecham likes to control the diamond market and Harrowhouse is part of a cartel called the Consolidated Selling System, so it comes as no surprise when Chesser is robbed of his expensive diamond whilst travelling to Belgium to have it cut.

-It transpires that £5 billion worth of jewels are held at Harrowhouse to artificially inflate the market, and the barnstorming Massey proposes they take out retribution by emptying the vault at Harrowhouse.
+It transpires that £5 billion worth of jewels are held at Harrowhouse to artificially inflate the market, and the barnstorming Massey proposes they seek revenge by emptying the vault at Harrowhouse.

-Chesser finds an ally in Charles Watts, an embittered Harrowhouse employee who is terminally ill and feels he is being cheated out of a pension that would take care of his family after death.
+Chesser finds an ally in Charles Watts (James Mason), an embittered Harrowhouse employee who is terminally ill and feels he is being cheated out of a pension that would take care of his family after death.

 With Watts acting as the inside man, the heist is accomplished effortlessly.